Design skills in local authorities in england

 The figures, however, hide a significant move to role sharing, with urban design now a typically only a fractional responsibility within a larger role, e.g. conservation and design, and no longer conducted by an officer or team with specialist design expertise.

 Design Review activity is concentrated in a few places

-Only 19% of local planning authorities are regular (aka monthly or quarterly) users of design review
+Only 19% of local planning authorities are regular (either monthly or quarterly) users of design review.

 The delivery of proactive design guidance and training